lzx1413/LabelImgTool/README.md

 You can also see [ImageNet Utils](https://github.com/tzutalin/ImageNet_Utils) to download image, create a label text for machine learning, etc

+### Label and  Parsing

+support rectangle label and parsing labels

 ### Create pre-defined classes

 You can edit the [data/predefined_classes.txt](https://github.com/tzutalin/labelImg/blob/master/data/predefined_classes.txt) to load pre-defined classes

+You also can create labels with two levels in [data/predefined_sub_classes.txt](https://github.com/lzx1413/labelImg/blob/master/data/predefined_sub_classes.txt)

+And the labels will be ranked by the frequency.

 ### General steps from scratch